whitey-01/opinion-dynamic-simulator/README.md

   - graph_tool lib available here -> https://graph-tool.skewed.de/

 ### Main modules
-In /simulator you will find some modules useful to define, perform as save simulations, as well as tester.py which contains functions used to perform and save tests.
+In /simulator you will find some modules useful to define, perform and save simulations, as well as tester.py which contains functions used to perform and save tests.

 ### Runner scripts: